Rakshita2003/Breast_Cancer_Prediction/README.md

 *Menstrual and Reproductive History:* Early menstruation (before age 12), late menopause (after 55), having your first child at an older age, or never having given birth can also increase your risk for breast cancer.

+*Breast Cancer Prediction*
+Predict the cancer if it is benign or malignant
+Using the Breast Cancer Database, we will create a classifier that can help diagnose patients and predict the likelihood of a breast cancer.
+Used various Machine Learning Algorithms to analyse and predict.
+Used 30 different columns to understand the data.

 # Project Demo Video: